Sudo-BryanH/Sudo-BryanH/README.md

 You can click the Preview link to take a look at your changes.
 --->

-# Bryan Hui's README page
+# Bryan Hui's introduction page

 Hello, my name is Bryan Hui.
 I am a second year student at the University of British Columbia pursuing a degree in computer science.
 This is a portfolio of all my personal and academic projects.